tengcharmaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **:warning: Warning:**<br>
 - If your changes to the data file makes its format invalid, ClinicMate will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to make a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.
-Furthermore, certain edits can cause ClinicMate to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
+- Furthermore, certain edits can cause ClinicMate to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 --------------------------------------------------------------------------------------------------------------------